Can you get COVID-19 twice? Memorial Health doctor weighs in

 He says the reason for that is because most people who get the virus are protected by antibodies for around six months or longer.

-Dr. Thacker believes COVID fatigue, weather changes and an increase in indoor gatherings may be contributing to a local and national spike in coronavirus cases.
+Thacker believes COVID-19 fatigue, weather changes and an increase in indoor gatherings may be contributing to a local and national spike in coronavirus cases.